jomorro/intro_mongodb/README.md

 # intro_mongodb
-access the database programmatically from a Node.js application
+Access a database programmatically from a Node.js application